Trying my hand at Flash Fiction, 1,500 words to be exact. Enjoy!

 Earlier on the drive I could feel my wife growing tense as the city gave way to rolling countryside.
 It was a white Christmas.
 The twins woke with excitement and tore through their presents under the tree.
 The puppy, Foxie, was happily confused by all the delicious paper strewn across the living room.

 After presents and breakfast we all tumbled outside to play in the freshly fallen snow.
 Foxie was astounded, it was his first snowfall.
-Liam and Jake screamed with laughter every time he stole one of their mittens and ran circles around them, just daring anyone to try and catch him.
+Liam and Jake screamed with laughter every time he stole one of their mittens and ran circles around them, daring anyone to try and catch him.
 Kristin tried to build a snowman but the snow was so fluffy it didn’t stick very well.
 The best she could muster was something of a snow ghost.
-A mound of snow with rocks for eyes, twigs for a smile and two sticks for arms.
-Foxie instantly hated him.
+It was a mound of snow with rocks for eyes, twigs for a smile and two sticks for arms.
+Foxie hated him instantly.

 “We should bring dog.”
 I mentioned casually.